-Microchipping was first introduced by Parliament in order to make it easier to track down dogs that get lost or separated from their owner, and to identify dangerous dogs in the community.
+Microchipping makes it easier to track down lost dogs and to identify dangerous dogs in the community.

-Failure to microchip your dog if it falls into one of the following categories could result in prosecution and a fine of up to $3000.
+Failure to microchip your dog if it falls into one of the categories below could result in prosecution and a fine of up to $3,000.

 Your dog(s) will also need to be microchipped if:

 - you are registering your dog for the first time in your local area

 - your dog has been impounded for the second time

 Working farm dogs don’t need to be microchipped.

 What to do after you’ve microchipped your dog